Bruno Lage

-Bruno Miguel Silva do Nascimento (born 12 May 1976), known as Bruno Lage ([ˈbɾunu ˈlaʒɨ]), is a Portuguese football manager who most recently was the head coach of Premier League club Wolverhampton Wanderers.
+Bruno Miguel Silva do Nascimento (born 12 May 1976), known as Bruno Lage ([ˈbɾunu ˈlaʒɨ]), is a Portuguese football manager who last managed Primeira Liga club Benfica.

-During his short tenure as coach of Benfica in Portugal, he won the 2018–19 league title and the 2019 Super Cup.
+During his first tenure as coach of Benfica in Portugal, he won the 2018–19 league title and the 2019 Super Cup.
+He then spent just over a season as manager of Wolverhampton Wanderers in the Premier League, followed by a brief spell at Brazilian club Botafogo before returning to Benfica in 2024.

 Career

 Early career

-Born in Setúbal, Lage's father Fernando Lage Nascimento was formerly a manager in the Portuguese lower leagues.
+Born in Setúbal, Lage's father, Fernando Lage Nascimento, was formerly a manager in the Portuguese lower leagues.
 Lage started his coaching career in the youth ranks of hometown club Vitória de Setúbal in 1997.
-Lage was appointed as a physical/fitness coach by former Vitória and Famalicão manager Jose Rocha, of whom he was described as a protégé.
+Lage was appointed as a physical/fitness coach by former Vitória and Famalicão manager José Rocha, of whom he was described as a protégé.

 In 2004, Lage joined Benfica as a youth coach.
 Lage coached every youth team from 2004 to 2012.
 Defender João Cancelo has praised the role of Lage in his development and credited him as a father figure.

 Lage later worked as an assistant coach to Carlos Carvalhal at Sheffield Wednesday and Swansea City from 2015 to 2018.
-Lage co-authored a book on football tactics alongside Carvahal, Soccer: Developing a Know-How (2014).
+Lage co-authored a book on football tactics alongside Carvalhal, Soccer: Developing a Know-How (2014).
 Lage returned to Benfica as manager of their reserve team in July 2018 to replace Hélder Cristóvão.

 Benfica

-2018-19 season
+2018–19: First season and league title

 During Benfica's 2018–19 season, Lage took charge of the club's first-team as caretaker manager, replacing Rui Vitória on 3 January 2019.
-He managed his first Primeira Liga game in a 4–2 home win over Rio Ave on 6 January and was appointed permanent head coach eight days later.
+He managed his first Primeira Liga game in a 4–2 home win over Rio Ave on 6 January, and was appointed permanent head coach eight days later.
 One of Lage's first decisions was to begin regularly starting teenage playmaker João Félix, who had scored twice in the triumph over Rio Ave.
 Upon being appointed as Benfica coach, Lage had decided to focus on developing youth and adopting an attacking style of play.
-He deployed a new 4-4-1-1 formation in order to play to the strengths of Felix as a shadow striker behind Haris Seferovic, giving him freedom to roam while encouraging his full-backs to attack and using technically-gifted midfielders in order to both defend and create.
-Lage also promoted younger players to the first-team such as Florentino and Ferro who would go on to play important roles that season.
+He deployed a new 4–4–1–1 formation in order to play to the strengths of Felix as a shadow striker behind Haris Seferovic, giving him freedom to roam while encouraging his full-backs to attack and using technically gifted midfielders in order to both defend and create.
+Lage also promoted younger players to the first team, such as Florentino and Ferro, who would go on to play important roles that season.

 Felix started 28 of 29 matches in all competitions under Lage, scoring 17 goals and recording 10 assists.
 Lage was credited with the emergence of a young player viewed as "the most exciting Portuguese player since Cristiano Ronaldo" and for building the team around Felix.
 Felix called Lage "the manager who put me where I am today."